hontas/queryStringParser/README.md

 [Sinon]: http://sinonjs.org/
 [karma-sinon-chai]: https://npmjs.org/package/karma-sinon-chai
 [decodeURIComponent]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent
+[githubProj]: github.com/hontas/queryStringParser

 # Test driving TDD

-A friend asked me the other day - *Using only JavaScript, how can I read get-parameters from a url and parse it into an object?* And I thought - *that's a perfect opportunity for a little TDD!*
+A friend asked me the other day - *Using only JavaScript, how can I read get-parameters from a url and parse it into an object?* And I thought - *that's a perfect opportunity for a little TDD!* Note: we'll be writing test in a BDD-flavoured way.

 He wanted to turn `?taste=sweet%2Bsour&taste=salty%2Bdelicious&taste=frosty&start=&end=` into a JavaScript object that should look like this: